 Dismissing a Ticket with Texas Defensive Driving

-When you receive a ticket it will come with a “date to appear.”
+When you receive a ticket, it will come with a “date to appear.”
 Depending on the municipality, this date can be from 7-21 days from the date of the citation.
 During this time, determine whether you are eligible to take defensive driving before contacting the court for permission.

 The following is a list of situations and conditions that will disqualify you from taking defensive driving:

-- If you are the holder of a CDL.
+- If you are the holder of a CDL

-- If your citation involved passing a school bus.
+- If your citation involved passing a school bus

-- If your citation was received in a work zone with workers present.
+- If your citation was received in a work zone with workers present

-- If you were involved in a hit and run.
+- If you were involved in a hit and run

-Generally speaking, if you are the holder of a valid class C license and none of the above apply to you, the judge will be more than happy to extend you the courtesy of taking a driver safety course in lieu of paying a fine and getting an insurance-hiking black mark on your driving record.
+Generally speaking, if you are the holder of a valid class C license and none of the above apply to you, the judge will be more than happy to extend you the courtesy of taking a driver safety course instead of paying a fine and getting an insurance-hiking black mark on your driving record.